ire-mar/hello-world/README.md

 # hello-world
-It s just my  repository
+It s just my first trail repository in github